ABC Fine Wine & Spirits Endowed Scholarship in Counselor Education

 Ann McCormick Simpson

-- Applicant must be enrolled at the University as a full-time or part-time graduate student with a major within the College of Community Innovation and Education and Human performance.
+- Applicant must be enrolled at the University as a full-time or part-time graduate student with a major within the College of Community Innovation and Education.

 - Applicants will be considered on merit based state defined GPA requirements for merit-based aid.